Intelligent-Rhino/scrapper/README.md

 # scrapper
-scrapper code for social media
+Try to scrap data from mess social media such as twitter, facebook.

 ### Done :